trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  <p align="center">
   <img src="https://i.imgur.com/TNK2QMt.jpg" width=650px height=450px></p>

-> **Note**
+> [!NOTE]
-Other router brands will have a different interface look.
+> Other router brands will have a different interface look.
 Google search it for help.
 If you cannot connect from a outside network that means your ISP has blocked incoming connections and only allow outgoing, call them and ask nicely to unblock.

 #
 👊BIG THANKS👊 for this installation script from <a href="https://github.com/Nyr/wireguard-install">Nyr</a>.
 Follow to keep updated.<br>(<a href="https://www.pivpn.io/">PiVPN</a> script can also be used)